joefazz/Fazz.Dev/posts/new-tricks.md

 - No TypeScript support but it's being worked on (this isn't a con for me I'm not a big fan)
 - VSCode support is okay but not 10/10

-I realise my cons list is me saying "it's new" in 3 different ways but that's deliberate.
+I realise my cons list is me saying "it's new" in 3 different ways but that's my way of showing that so far I've not really experienced what I would consider a technological failing on the part of the framework.
+This is however my very first project I've used it for and it's only a blog so it's hardly pushing any boundaries or limits although I do prefer the experience of making this blog more than the experience of setting up a Gatsby blog.

+I'm going to try and start posting a bit more regularly but try is really the operative word in that sentence.